Extending the Biswas--Chatterjee--Sen model with nonconformists and inflexibles: Discussions

-The results of simulations are qualitatively the same independently on assumed discrete (\Cref{fig:o_vs_p_c_disc,fig:o_vs_p_z_disc}) or continuous (\Cref{fig:o_vs_p_c_cont,fig:o_vs_p_z_cont}) opinions.
-Rather surprisingly, for nonconformists introduced \textit{via} \Cref{eq:model_c1}, Monte Carlo simulations for quenched disorder (when the positions of nonconformists are fixed during a given simulation) produce a little better match with the mean-filed calculations.
-On the other hand, simulations with quenched disorder are better motivated from a sociological perspective---then actors are nonconformists (or inflexibles) and not only behave as nonconformists (or inflexibles).
-The results for continuous opinions (\Cref{fig:o_vs_p_c_cont,fig:o_vs_p_z_cont}) are provided for the assumed quenched disorder.
+The results of the simulations are qualitatively similar for discrete or continuous opinions (\Cref{fig:rev1_o_vs_p_c_disc,fig:rev1_o_vs_p_c_cont}), (\Cref{fig:o_vs_p_z_disc,fig:o_vs_p_z_cont}), indicating that the exact nature of the opinion values does not matter.

+\Cref{fig:comparing_c} shows the mean order parameter $\langle\{O\}\rangle$ as a function of $p$ with anticonformist fractions $c=0.0$ [\Cref{fig:comparing_c}(a)---original model formulation], $c=0.05$ [\Cref{fig:comparing_c}(b)] and $c=0.15$ [\Cref{fig:comparing_c}(c)] for discrete/continuous opinions and quenched/annealed disorder.
+In all cases a systematic out-performance of the mean order parameter for the continuous space of opinions is observed, which is consistent with the original higher critical value of $p_c$---being $p_c\approx 0.34$ for the continuous version of the opinion space and $p_c= 1/4$ for the discrete version of the opinion space \cite{Biswas_2012}.

-\Cref{fig:comparing_z} shows the mean order parameter $\langle\{O\}\rangle$ for fractions $z=0.2$ (\Cref{fig:comparing_z}, left panel), $z=0.5$ (\Cref{fig:comparing_z}, middle panel) and $z=0.8$ (\Cref{fig:comparing_z}, right panel) of inflexibles and discrete/continuous opinions and the quenched/annealed disorder.
-For continuous opinions, only quenched disorder is possible to simulate.
-Independently of the fraction $z$ of inflexibles, the variant with quenched disorder outperforms the variant with annealed disorder to reach unanimity of opinions (\textit{i.e.}, increasing $\langle\{O\}\rangle$).
-In version with annealed disorder, every actor my suddenly (with probability $1-z$) leave his/her opinion (for example $+1$), while for quenched disorder (with fixed positions of inflexibles) inflexibles extreme opinions never change, and thus reaching higher values of $\langle\{O\}\rangle$ is easier.
+\Cref{fig:comparing_z} shows the mean order parameter $\langle\{O\}\rangle$ for fractions $z=0.2$ [\Cref{fig:comparing_z}(a)], $z=0.5$ [\Cref{fig:comparing_z}(b)] and $z=0.8$ [\Cref{fig:comparing_z}(c)] of inflexibles and discrete/continuous opinions and the quenched/annealed disorder.
+For continuous opinions, only quenched disorder can be simulated, as the probability of random selection of the actor $i$ with the preselected opinion (neutral $o_i=0$, or extreme $o_i=\pm 1$, or for that matter, any specific value) becomes negligible.
+For quenched disorder, the results of the Monte Carlo simulations for discrete opinions do not differ much from those for continuous ones.
+But $\langle\{O\}\rangle$ for discrete opinions and annealed disorder is systematically lower than $\langle\{O\}\rangle$ for discrete opinions and quenched disorder.
+This difference is better visible for higher values of $p$ ($p>0.2$) and particularly for high values of $z$.
+In the version with annealed disorder, every actor can suddenly leave his/her opinion (for example $+1$), while for quenched disorder, inflexibles with extreme opinions never change, and thus keeping higher values of $\langle\{O\}\rangle$ is easier.